Last updated: February 24, 2022

 George B Dorr

 This project was never easy or straightforward.
 Challenges were frequent.
-In early 1913 while at home in Boston, hoping to enjoy a peaceful winter social season there, he received word that some in the Maine state legislature were determined to revoke the nonprofit status of the Trustees.
+In early 1913 while at home in Boston, hoping to enjoy a peaceful winter social season there, he received word that some in the Maine state legislature were determined to revoke the nonprofit status of the Hancock County Trustees for Public Reservations (one of the civic groups who helped found Acadia).
 He immediately set out for Augusta, Maine, and spent days successfully fighting the measure.
 He realized at that time, however, that the lands he’d fought so hard to acquire needed the greater protection of the federal government, and he began a new drive to secure that protection.
 Soon he was on his way to Washington, meeting with powerful and influential friends there.
 He would make many trips armed with maps and deeds and titles; he would provide more and more information to the federal bureaucracy and deal with political stumbling blocks.
 Finally in 1916, President Woodrow Wilson created Sieur de Monts National Monument.
 This process had taken more than two years, but with great persistence, and the help of influential friends, Dorr made it happen.
 While the Trustees would have preferred national park status, Dorr chose to have Wilson sign off on the national monument rather than waiting for Congress to act on the national park.
 With the establishment of the National Park Service in 1916, Acadia was in line for designation as a national park.
 It was not until 1919 that Lafayette National Park came into being.

 George Dorr built the spring house at Sieur de Monts in 1909 and carved “The Sweet Waters of Acadia” on a nearby rock.
 Today, this location has come to symbolize the enthusiasm and contributions of Dorr and other early-20th-century citizens in the creation and preservation of these lands.
 Dorr was ever vigilant that anything done in the park would be of the highest quality and not mar the incredible beauty and uniqueness of the area.
 In 1913, John D. Rockefeller Jr. began construction of a carriage road system on private land that was developed and expanded as public land with Dorr’s support.